MAFS’ Domenica & Ella Subscribe To The New Post-Reality TV Claim To Fame: Podcasts

 Besides more Instagram followers, brand collaborations and VIP event invites cementing one's influencer status, recent times have shown the emergence of strong female friendships and an innovative way to extend those precious 15 minutes of fame thanks to the latest post-reality TV trend: podcasting.

-Following in the footsteps of The Bachelor's Abbie Chatfield, Laura Byrne and Brittany Hockley, Married At First Sight's (MAFS) stars Domenica Calarco and Ella Ding are the latest example of two women launching a podcast after bonding over their challenging experiences while filming a dating show.
+Following in the footsteps of The Bachelor's Abbie Chatfield, Laura Byrne and Brittany Hockley, Married At First Sight Australia's (MAFSA) stars Domenica Calarco and Ella Ding are the latest example of two women launching a podcast after bonding over their challenging experiences while filming a dating show.

 Advertisement